magpylib/magpylib/docs/index.rst

         :height: 100
         :target: https://stackoverflow.com/questions/14087784/linked-image-in-restructuredtext

-`TEMP LINK TO GALLERY`_

-.. _TEMP LINK TO GALLERY: auto_examples/index.html

 ***************************
 When can you use Magpylib ?
 ***************************
-The analytical solutions are exact when there is no material response and natural boundary conditions can be assumed.
-In general, Magpylib is at its best when dealing with air-coils (no eddy currents) and high grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).
-When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts 1-5 % (long magnet shapes are better, large distance from magnet is better).
-Demagnetization factors are not automatically included at this point.
+The expressions used in Magpylib describe perfectly homogeneous magnets, surface charges, and line currents with natural boundary conditions.
+Magpylib is at its best when dealing with static air-coils (no eddy currents, no soft-magnetic cores) and high grade permanent magnets (Ferrite, NdFeB, SmCo or similar materials).
+When **magnet** permeabilities are below $\mu_r < 1.1$ the error typically undercuts few % (long magnet shapes are better, large distance from magnet is better).
+Demagnetization factors are not included.
 The line **current** solutions give the exact same field as outside of a wire that carries a homogeneous current.
 For more details check out the :ref:`physComp` section.

 *****************************
 Installation and Dependencies